Fibromyalgia Basics

 To judge pregabalin’s ability to relieve your pain, you first need to know what constitutes a favorable response.
 In general, a one-third reduction in symptoms is viewed as providing clinically meaningful relief.
 It’s also the guideline used by the FDA because patients clearly notice this degree of pain relief.

-What are the odds that pregabalin will effectively treat your fibromyalgia pain?
+What are the odds that pregabalin effectively treats your fibromyalgia pain?
 There is a 1 in 11 chance that you experience a substantial symptom benefit from the drug.3 But that’s not all.
-The authors of this summary report offer an important perspective on pregabalin.
+The authors of this summary report offer an important perspective on the medication.
 “Patients should be made aware that they are equally as likely to experience intolerable adverse effects from the drug as they are to experience substantial benefit.”

 Given the low odds that pregabalin will effectively treat your fibromyalgia, why bother with it?
 There is a substantial amount of data on this medication from over 2,000 patients and the response varies tremendously.
 Some fibromyalgia patients claim, “I got my life back.”
 Others state, “Pregabalin did nothing for me but produce intolerable side effects.”
 The only way to know if you fall into the “responder” group is to give the drug a try.